cla-cif/movie-DB-2000s/README.md

   The following logical errors provided undesired output.
 While the output was consitent with the input, a much broader result was desired.

 #### Fixed
-1. Matching is not possible with a partial string. e.g. the title must be complete, actor/director must searched by full name in order to display the desired result.
+_Matching is not possible with a partial string. e.g. the title must be complete, actor/director must searched by full name in order to display the desired result._
  - Implementation of a nested loop to work efficiently with a multi-dimensional data structure like this dataset.
 If the substring provided by the user was matched by iterating through the spreadsheet and its columns (this dataset is a list that contains other lists), boolean variable returns true and the output displayed.

-2. Extended ASCII characters (character code 128-255) present in some names couldn't be matched providing printable ASCII characters (character code 128-255) .
+_Extended ASCII characters (character code 128-255) present in some names couldn't be matched providing printable ASCII characters (character code 128-255)._
  - The dataframe is parsed twice (looking for printable and extended ASCII chars) before informing the user that no matches were found.
 To match extended ASCII, the normalize method is applied to the dataframe.
 [Example of the output](#####)

 #### Remaining
-In case a value is present in the dataframe but not in the interested column, the output will display a list with the columns' headers (keys) and an an empty index array.
-This happens because the input is compared against the df.values.
+The terminal constraints don't allow to display large results and graphs.

 ### Validator
 - PEP8: no errors were returned from the [PEP8 validator](http://pep8online.com/).